3geek14/Realms/Omnibus.md

 designated Magic Marshal(s).
 This signature counts for the signature requirements for all spells the PC grandfathers at this event.

-All spells known after grandfathering may be added to the spellcaster's “Spell Mastery” section, in addition to the list they had before grandfathering (if any).
+All spells known after grandfathering may be added to the spellcaster's "Spell Mastery" section, in addition to the list they had before grandfathering (if any).

 ## 6.6: The Spells ## {#the-spells}